kpnn0100/DigitalSignalProcessing/README.md

 Welcome to the Gyrus Space DSP Library, an open-source Digital Signal Processing (DSP) library developed by Gyrus Space.
 This library provides various functions and utilities for processing digital signals and audio data.
 It is designed to be flexible, modular, and easy to use in a variety of applications.

+The best thing about this library is that all processor modules can smoothly change their properties when a new property is set based on their buffer size.
+This feature can be easily implemented in a derived class by defining a property count.
+The best example to see how this feature is useful is dynamic delay, where the delay can be smoothly changed, resulting in the Doppler effect.

 ## Getting Started

 To use the Gyrus Space DSP Library in your project, follow these simple steps: